Displaced Persons -

 During World War II more than 2000 Channel Islanders from Guernsey, Jersey and Sark were deported and interned in Germany by the German Occupying Forces.
 One of the internment camps was Lindele Camp, situated informer barracks near Biberach / Riss, South Germany.
 In the book, "Das war nicht nur 'Karneval im August'" (see book page), I describe the backgrounds of the deportations and tell an impressive story about life in a German internment camp, which was not just 'Carnival in August' as local eye-witnesses used to call a summer festival in camp in August 1943.
 In spite of excellent food supply by international organisations, life behind barbed wire was never without any conflicts and problems.
 Particularly during the last months of war, when Biberach Camp was used as a Transit Camp for Jewish detainees from Bergen-Belsen concentration camp, who were supposed to be exchanged to Switzerland.
 Sincerely, Reinhold Adler

-The first photo shows the camp entrance and the camp leader Mr. Max Moses (or Moser) and the second shows several mothers with their children in front of one of the main buildings.
+The first photo above shows several mothers with their children in front of one of the main buildings.
 Some women have wooden prams that had been produced by British internees of Biberach internment camp during WW II.

 e-mail: orden@kloster-reute.de